AdCritter Ad Policies

 - Targeting minors is not allowed.
-Advertising must not be directed toward individuals under the applicable minimum age to participate in online gambling, or served in a context where it is highly likely it will be displayed to such individuals.
-This includes, but it is not limited to, the use of language, themes, expressions, graphic resources, audio or visual elements that may appeal to underage individuals, or using individuals who are or appear to be underage in promotional content or on the website.
+Advertising must not be directed toward individuals under the applicable minimum age to participate in online gambling or served in a context where it is highly likely it will be displayed to such individuals.
+This includes, but is not limited to, the use of language, themes, expressions, graphic resources, audio or visual elements that may appeal to underage individuals, or using individuals who are or appear to be underage in promotional content or on the website.

 Advertising for free online gaming sites is acceptable, per the following guidelines.
 AdCritter will accept advertisements for 1) web sites that allow users to play casino-style games for free and 2) sites that offer instruction or other information on how to play casino-style games.
 Sites are subject to the following guidelines:

 - Gaming sites may not link to or promote in any way any web site featuring online sports gambling.
 This prohibition includes any software downloaded from the site, dropping desktop shortcuts/icons, or in any communications, including emails, with users of the site.

 - Gaming sites may link to or promote an online gambling site offering non-sports gambling if that gambling site is based in the United States and is licensed or otherwise authorized by the law of a state to offer such gambling.
 The gaming site must 1) show that the gambling site is licensed or otherwise authorized to offer gambling in a particular state or states, and 2) describe how the gambling site complies with any location requirements imposed by state or local law (e.g. any requirements that only persons physically present in the state or certain other states may bet on the site).